LL05-AI-Dowell/100107-DowellSpeedTest/README.md

 Note:

-This endpoint is used to extract infomation of the given url and return a response if the response is 200
+This endpoint is used to extract infomation of the given url and return a response if the response is 200 .This does not mandate implementation of api-key

 Response - 200